 These formations occur when lava flows comes into contact with water.
 This contact leads to the phreatic explosions which are behind their formation.
 Hornitos are to be found on volcanic islands where contact between lava and the ocean is a frequent occurrence.

 How to get here and what to do?

 Lobos Island can be reached by ferry from the port of Corralejo; a good idea is to set out first thing in the morning and return in the afternoon, to give time to explore the whole islet.

 On arrival you will find the visitor centre where you can pick up general information about the small island and buy a little souvenir.
 The small island has splendid bathing areas such as La Concha Beach, with its yellow sand, totally sheltered from the waves, and el Puertito where you can enjoy the wonderful clear waters and also try delicious fresh-caught fish at the only restaurant on the island.
 (Lunch only if booked; we recommend booking as soon as you arrive on the island).
 Lobos Island has a rest area where you can take a break and enjoy the views before continuing with your visit to the island.
-It is open from 10:00 to 16:00 every day.

 Ideas for the journey